 - Control of movement

 - Psychological control

 - Measures taken to prevent or deter escape, force, threat of force, coercion or deception

 - Subjection to cruel treatment and abuse, control of sexuality, and forced labour

 - Power to use services without commensurate compensation

 Slavery is different to harsh and exploitative working conditions in that in slavery cases there would be a more severe application of the above elements.
 However, it is difficult to distinguish between the two and some of the above elements above might apply to harsh or exploitative working conditions as well.

-For a slavery offence under the criminal law to be proven, it needs to be established that the slave owner intended to exercise ownership rights over their victims, the effects of which are listed above.
-If you want to read more about slavery, go to the factsheet here.
+For a slavery offence under the criminal law to be proven, it needs to be established that the slave owner intended to exercise ownership rights over their victim/s, the effects of which are listed above.